shubham1o1/Complete_JS_course/7-ES6/README.md

 ![Static Functions](notes-images/staticfunctions.png)

-- Note the presence of static function in the protype of Person
+- Note the absence of static function in the protype of Person.
+If function was present in prototype it would be able to be inherited.

 ```js
 john6.greeting();